 Sheehan, economic analyst at Stone and McCarthy Research

 Associates in Princeton, New Jersey.

-similar dip in hiring during the month.
+slowing in hiring during the month.
 But forward-looking

 indicators pointed to faster growth as a rise in new orders and

 business activity helped offset a slowdown in employment and